 But unfortunately Mike turns traitor in this story, as he’s working with the people behind the ‘Golden Age’ project.
 But he won’t commit acts of murder as he sabotages the Doctor’s experiments.

-I have met Richard Franklin in real-life as conventions and he’s pleasant to talk to.
+I have met Richard Franklin in real-life at conventions and he’s pleasant to talk to.
 This is a standout story for Richard Franklin as Mike Yates.
-I’ve now had a photo of him from that story signed by him.
+I’ve now had a photo of him as Mike Yates from that story signed by him.

 John Levene returns as Sergeant Benton in this story.
 Benton stands out very well here, as he’s very loyal to the Doctor and helps him out to escape by telling him to ‘get busy’ with his ‘Venusian oojah’.

 There’s also a moment when Benton is threatened with a gun by General Finch when ordered by the Brigadier to bring in reinforcements.
 He gets to overpower the General with one punch on the nose.